 In 2003, Noah fought in the initial strike on Iraq and spent one year fighting in Operation Iraqi Freedom, which he says got him “hooked” and from that moment he knew he wanted to return.
 “I loved my job as an infantry soldier,” says Noah.
 “In the first year I was there, I saw the difference and progress we were making.
 I could not wait to return.
 Just the thought of going back thrilled me.”
 In September 2005, Noah was finally redeployed to Iraq and just three months later, he suffered a life changing injury.

 On December 19, 2005, Noah lost his left arm above the elbow and left leg above the knee in an Improvised Explosive Device (IED) attack in Yusafiah, Iraq.
 He was quickly transported to Germany to receive medical treatment and was unconscious for five days.
 Noah woke up late in the evening on Christmas Eve to find out he had lost two of his limbs and also sustained several injuries to his remaining leg and his jaw.
-Noah was then transferred to Walter Reed Army Medical Center in Washington, D.C where he began his long road to recovery.
+Noah was then transferred to Walter Reed Army Medical Center in Washington, D.C.